gtumbaga/gConfig/README.md

 ```

 ## Colors
 Please note that the g16.vim color scheme is meant to look with my custom terminal color scheme.
 I've included an iterm and terminal (mac) file to import the colors to your terminal.
+For windows, I've also included a .minttyrc for Cygwin, and a ConEmu.xml for ConEmu.

 ![](images/colorSample.png)

+### Windows 10
+In my opition, ConEmu is a necessity for me when using WSL (Windows Subsystem Linux).
+It ties up a lot of loose ends that the WSL terminal by istelf fails at, like:
+ - handing colors correctly
+ - using a fallback font for special characters when your chosen monospaced font can't support them
+ - provides tabs, can be pasted into via ctrl-v
+ - probably some more things that I just can't remember right now lol